-TribLIVE shared a bizarre report Wednesday (h/t Coast) regarding a strange 911 call, in which a paranormal investigator claimed he’d heard a female voice shouting inside Evergreen Cemetery, located in Springhill Township, Pennsylvania.
+TribLIVE shared a bizarre report Wednesday regarding a strange 911 call, in which a paranormal investigator claimed he’d heard a female voice shouting inside Evergreen Cemetery, located in Springhill Township, Pennsylvania.

 Trooper Johnathan M. Mosier later arrived at the cemetery to investigate, but not before the witness took matters into his own hands.
-He retrieved a shovel, then began digging around the shed, in what I assume was an attempt to locate the source of the disembodied voice.
+He grabbed a shovel and started digging around the shed, in what I assume was an attempt to locate the source of the disembodied voice.

 He never found it.
 Further investigation turned up no signs of anyone in distress, and that’s apparently where the story ends.
 According to TribLIVE, police told them “no other information was available.”